Working with POT files in Loco Translate

 Should I edit or sync the template?

-Loco Translate allows you to manually edit templates, and also sync them back to the source code from within the editor.
+Loco Translate allows you to manually edit templates, and also sync them with the source code when the available strings have changed.
 If you're not the bundle author you should avoid doing both of these things.

 - Syncing POT files with the source code is something we recommend against unless you're the author.